'Netflix Effect' lifts Korean content but market control worries grow

 The "Netflix Effect", a term coined for the phenomenon that launches actors and directors from obscurity to instant stardom when their shows appear on the platform, is a part of South Korea's success.

-Against this backdrop, President Yoon Suk Youl welcomed Netflix’s $2.5 billion investment as a "big opportunity" for both South Korea and the U.S. streaming giant.
+Against this backdrop, President Yoon Suk Yeol welcomed Netflix’s $2.5 billion investment as a "big opportunity" for both South Korea and the U.S. streaming giant.

 Netflix's market weight in South Korea dwarfs that of local platforms such as Tving, Wavve and Watcha.